 Sydney Opera House, Australia

-But a cruise will also take you past Harbour Bridge which, like the Opera House, has become an iconic image of Sydney, and Australia itself.
-Cruising under the world’s widest long-span bridge is an unforgettable experience – but you’ll drift past plenty of natural wonders too.
-Fans of diving can’t pass up the chance to explore the Great Barrier Reef, and the shore excursions take you to unusually diverse landscapes – from lush rainforests to coastal dunes and misty mountains.
+Plus, a cruise will also take you past Harbour Bridge which, like the Opera House, has become an iconic image of Sydney, and Australia itself.
+Cruising under the world’s widest long-span bridge is an unforgettable experience.
+You’ll drift past plenty of natural wonders too.
+Fans of diving can’t pass up the chance to get up close to the Great Barrier Reef, and shore excursions will take you to unusually diverse landscapes – from lush rainforests to coastal dunes and misty mountains.

 Amalfi Coast, Italy

 The Amalfi Coast is one of Italy’s most beautiful regions.
-This stretch of coastline is packed with pastel-coloured towns like Positano, Sorrento, and Amaldi, and their cinematic beauty will leave you breathless.
-The views from land are lovely, but the best views are surely from the water.
+This stretch of coastline is packed with pastel-coloured towns like Positano, Sorrento, and Amaldi, and their cinematic beauty will likely leave you breathless.
+The views from land are lovely, but the best sights can surely be seen from the water.
 From the deck of your ship, you can marvel as colourful houses cling precipitously to craggy cliffs, while the glittering Mediterranean crashes beneath them.

 But it isn’t just the scenery the Amalfi Coast is so celebrated for.
-The history and culture are fascinating and, on a cruise, the offshore excursions allow you to explore in your own way.
+The history and culture are fascinating and, on a cruise, the offshore excursions allow you to explore however you’d like to.
 Admire the 12th-century Capuchin monastery at Amalfi, browse Positano’s classy boutiques for souvenirs, and make the most of the mouthwatering Italian cuisine.
 From fresh seafood and pasta to refreshing gelato and indulgent pastries, food just tastes better here!

 Galápagos Islands, Ecuador